-The U.S has effectively dominated the grand chessboard of world geopolitics for many decades; however, the economic rise of China and resultant maritime power contestation with the US is rapidly changing the status quo within the Indo-Pacific Region.
-The announcement of "Pivot to Asia" followed by "Asia Rebalance" strategies by US President Obama and labelling of Asia Pacific to a more focused "Indo-Pacific" by the President Trump clearly reflects U.S. strategic shift to the region.
-To counter U.S. presence in Southeast Asia and address strategic maritime vulnerability of her Sea Lines of Communications (particularly in South China Sea), China has embarked upon an ambitious military modernization plan coupled with initiation of mega economic projects in Asia.
-This research is focused on developing an understanding regarding the evolving and rapidly changing maritime power contestation milieu between US and China, studied through the Realist lens.
-It is an in-depth study of Chinese maritime vulnerability and adopted strategy to overcome it.
-The research employs theoretical lens of Offensive Realism for studying the U.S national strategy to retain stature of hegemon and Defensive Realist lens to study the adopted Chinese strategy to ensure her steady rise and safeguarding its strategic maritime vulnerabilities.
+The U.S. has effectively dominated the grand chessboard of world geopolitics for many decades; however, the economic rise of China and the resultant maritime power contestation with the US are rapidly changing the status quo within the Indo-Pacific Region.
+The announcement of "Pivot to Asia" followed by "Asia Rebalance" strategies by US President Obama and the labelling of Asia Pacific to a more focused "Indo-Pacific" by President Trump clearly reflects the U.S. strategic shift to the region.
+To counter the U.S. presence in Southeast Asia and address the strategic maritime vulnerability of its Sea Lines of Communication (particularly in the South China Sea), China has embarked on an ambitious military modernization plan, coupled with the initiation of mega economic projects in Asia.
+This research focuses on developing an understanding of the evolving and rapidly changing maritime power contestation milieu between the US and China, studied through the lens of Realism.
+It is an in-depth study of Chinese maritime vulnerability and the adopted strategy to overcome it.
+The research employs the theoretical lens of Offensive Realism for studying the U.S national strategy to retain the status of a hegemon and the Defensive Realist lens to study the adopted Chinese strategy to ensure its steady rise and safeguard its strategic maritime vulnerabilities.

-Keywords: Geopolitics, Defence Strategies, Indo-Pacific, maritime vulnerabilities, China, US

-Article history: Submitted: 18-12-2023, Accepted: 10-10-2024, Published: 30-12-2024
+Keywords: Geopolitics, Defence Strategies, Indo-Pacific, maritime vulnerabilities, China, US Article history: Submitted: 18-12-2023, Accepted: 10-10-2024, Published: 30-12-2024